adrian527/to-do-app/README.md

+# To Do App
-# This app was build with react-redux, redux-persist, redux-thunk and typescript
+This app was build with react-redux, redux-persist, redux-thunk and typescript.